Chip shortage keeps driving up auto prices, cutting sales

-DETROIT -- U.S. new vehicle sales tumbled more than 21% in the second quarter compared with a year ago as the global semiconductor shortage continued to cause production problems for the industry.
+DETROIT -- U.S. new vehicle sales likely tumbled more than 20% in the second quarter compared with a year ago as the global semiconductor shortage continues to vex the industry.

 Yet demand still outstripped supply from April through June, even with $5 per gallon gasoline, high inflation and rising interest rates.
-The low supply has raised prices to record levels, knocking many consumers out of the new-vehicle market.
+Low supply has raised prices to record levels, knocking many consumers out of the new-vehicle market.

-Edmunds.com said that automakers sold 3.49 million vehicles during the quarter, nearly 933,000 fewer than the same period last year.

 J.D.
 Power estimates that the average sales price of a new vehicle for the first six months of the year hit nearly $45,000, a record that is 17.5% higher than a year ago.
 Edmunds.com reported that 12.7% of consumers who financed a new vehicle in June had monthly payments of $1,000 or more.